If your license is suspended or in danger of being suspended, our firm can help.

 If you have a CDL, or any drivers license, virtually any traffic violation will cause you problems if you are convicted; and repeated violations or non-payment of fines and court costs could also result in a suspension.
 Not to mention all of the surcharges and reinstatement fees DPS will charge you just to keep or get your license back.

 Peter M. Lopez has years of experience defending license suspension cases, fighting traffic violations, and helping Texas citizens keep their drivers license.
-If your driving privileges are in jeopardy, call our firm and let us help.
+If your driving privileges are in jeopardy, let us help.

 DRIVERS LICENSE INFORMATION

 Texas Department of Public Safety (DPS) - Official DPS website.

 Your Texas Drivers License - New licenses, renewals, surcharges, and other information.